jlevy/og-equity-compensation/README.md

 ## Offers and Negotiations

+When a company offers any form of equity as part of its compensation package, there is a whole new set of factors for a prospective employee to consider.
+This chapter will help you prepare for negotiating a job offer that includes equity, covering negotiation tips and expectations, and specific reminders on what you can ask and what is negotiable when it comes to equity.

 ### Why negotiation matters

-Before accepting an offer, you’ll want to
-[negotiate firmly and fairly](http://cefne.com/en/harvard-method-negotiation).
+Before accepting any job offer, you’ll want to [negotiate firmly and fairly](http://cefne.com/en/harvard-method-negotiation).
 You’re planning to devote a lot of your time and sanity to any full-time role;
 help yourself make sure that this is